moonrepo/moon/docs/task.md

 The `@globs(file_group)` token will be replaced with an expanded list of glob patterns (as-is), derived from the file group of the same name.
-If a non-glob pattern is detected within the file group, it will be ignored
+If a non-glob pattern is detected within the file group, it will be ignored.

-When used in `args`, it will return relative paths, while `inputs` will return absolute paths _and_ also be used in affected files detection by matching against the patterns.
+When used in `args`, it will return relative or absolute paths, depending on run context, while `inputs` will return absolute paths _and_ also be used in affected files detection by matching against the patterns.

 ```yaml
 fileGroups: